Perkins, late FG lift Virginia past No. 23 Hokies, 39-30

 CHARLOTTESVILLE, Va.
-(AP) — Brian Delaney kicked a 48-yard field with 1:23 to play to put Virginia ahead and the Cavaliers sealed it with a defensive score, beating No. 23 Virginia Tech 39-30 Friday to end a 15-game losing streak in the rivalry and earn their first trip to the Atlantic Coast Conference championship game.
+(AP) — Bryce Perkins put up 475 yards of offense, Brian Delaney kicked a go-ahead 48-yard field with 1:23 to play and Virginia sealed it with a defensive score, beating No. 23 Virginia Tech 39-30 Friday to end a 15-game losing streak in the rivalry and earn the Cavaliers’ first trip to the ACC championship game.

-Bryce Perkins ran for two long touchdowns and passed for another for the Cavaliers (9-3, 6-2), who became the seventh different winner in as many years to claim the Coastal Division.
+Perkins ran for two long touchdowns and passed for another for the Cavaliers (9-3, 6-2), who became the seventh different winner in as many years to claim the Coastal Division.
 Delaney also kicked a 25-yard field goal for Virginia, and his last kick made up for a missed extra point early.

+“How fitting after a missed extra point early that I thought was going to haunt us,” Virginia coach Bronco Mendenhall said.

 Hendon Hooker ran for one touchdown and threw for another for the Hokies (8-4, 5-3), who came in having won six of seven games to surge into championship contention.